abhijeet1681/online_voting_system/README.md

   <h2 align="center">Online_Voting_System</h2>

-  This is a fully responsive website, <br />Responsive for all devices, build using HTML, CSS, and JavaScript.
+  This is a fully responsive website, <br />Responsive for all devices, build using PHP.
   <a href="#"><strong>➥ Live Demo</strong></a>

 </div>